Edwin Starr – War & Peace: #979 of best 1,000 albums ever!

 Edwin Starr - War and Peace

-Why is Edwin Starr’s War & Peace on my best 1,000 albums ever list?
+So why is Edwin Starr’s War & Peace on this best 1,000 albums ever thing?

 “War” is a song that speaks so directly of this feeling and while it’s entirely of its time, it still crushes and rocks hard from both a musical and message standpoint today.